-- 10.7 The GCP is currently exploring options for Foxton station to act as a travel hub, with provision of new parking and passenger facilities to complement both the existing Park and Ride at Trumpington and other Rural Travel Hub proposals.
-The GCP's Future Investment Strategy (February 2018) notes that developing a travel hub would take into account other initiatives, including East/West Rail proposals and a cycle link between the A10 and Barrington. - 10.8 Greater Cambridge Partnership and SCDC commissioned a feasibility study into Rural Travel Hubs, completed by Skanska in November 2017.
+10.7 The GCP is currently exploring options for Foxton station to act as a travel hub, with provision of new parking and passenger facilities to complement both the existing Park and Ride at Trumpington and other Rural Travel Hub proposals.
+The GCP's Future Investment Strategy (February 2018) notes that developing a travel hub would take into account other initiatives, including East West Rail proposals and a cycle link between the A10 and Barrington.

+10.8 Greater Cambridge Partnership and SCDC commissioned a feasibility study into Rural Travel Hubs, completed by Skanska in November 2017.
 In summary, 'a scheme at Foxton would improve and expand upon the current transport facilities at the railway station.
 The provision of a car park and improved/more secure cycle parking will allow more residents of the village and neighbouring parishes to access the rail services.'
-The study notes that a travel hub at Foxton would predominantly serve the parishes of Foxton, Barrington, Fowlmere and Thriplow. - 10.9 On 9 September 2019 the GCP launched a consultation on its proposals for a travel hub at Foxton that would accommodate parking for up to 750 vehicles.
-The consultation identified two potential sites: one between the A10 and the railway line to the west of the level crossing; the other to the east of Barrington Road bounded by the goods line to Barrington (Figure 26). - 10.10 The 2017 Foxton community engagement exercise indicated that residents want to resolve the transport and safety issues caused by the level crossing.
-The 2018 consultation showed very strong support for various station improvements (Figure 28), with almost equal support for a bridge or tunnel level crossing replacement; approximately 60% felt this was the most important station improvement. - 10.11 In early 2020, the GCP is carrying out consultation on the proposed Cambridge South station.
-When implemented, it is anticipated that this will lead to greatly increased usage of Foxton station, as the nearest station to the south on the Kings Cross line.
-Therefore, the proposed Foxton travel hub is directly related to this other GCP proposal. - 10.12 In early 2020 is the preferred route for the proposed Oxford to Cambridge railway line was announced, following consultation on different route options in early 2019.
-The preference is for a route to the north of Foxton parish linking to the proposed new Cambridge South station, although the exact routing has not yet been decided, and the southern edge of the area of search lies just north of the parish boundary. - 10.13 In the event that the creation of the Foxton travel hub, level crossing closure and/or new railway line are progressed during the NP period, the implications must be fully considered and planned for.
-The intervention could threaten the character of Foxton as a village in a rural setting and may be a reason for the village focus to continue away from the A10 rather than an expansion of the settlement boundary to the north/over the other side of a re-routed A10, for example.
+The study notes that a travel hub at Foxton would predominantly serve the parishes of Foxton, Barrington, Fowlmere and Thriplow.

+10.9 On 9 September 2019 the GCP launched a consultation on its proposals for a travel hub at Foxton that would accommodate parking for up to 750 vehicles.
+The consultation identified two potential sites: one between the A10 and the railway line to the west of the level crossing; the other to the east of Barrington Road bounded by the goods line to Barrington (Figure 30A).
+The results were reported in January 2020.
+The site southwest of the level crossing, as shown on Figure 30A, is the preferred option, with a planning application expected in summer 2021.

+10.10 The 2017 Foxton community engagement exercise indicated that residents want to resolve the transport and safety issues caused by the level crossing.
+The 2018 consultation showed very strong support for various station improvements (Figure 28), with almost equal support for a bridge or tunnel level crossing replacement; approximately 60% felt this was the most important station improvement.

+10.11 In early 2020, the GCP carried out consultation on the proposed Cambridge South station, and the preferred location was published in June 2020.
+It is anticipated that this will open in around 2025, and that this will lead to greatly increased usage of Foxton station, as the nearest station to the south on the Kings Cross line.
+Therefore, the proposed Foxton travel hub is directly related to this other GCP proposal.

+10.12 In early 2020 is the preferred route of the East West rail line, linking Oxford with Cambridge, was announced, following earlier consultations.
+On 31 March 2021, while this plan was being examined, details of route alignments for the preferred southern route into Cambridge were published for consultation.
+The proposed new route will cross the A10 some 800 metres north of the Foxton/Harston parish boundary, joining the existing railway line southeast of Harston village.

+10.13 In the event that the creation of the Foxton travel hub, level crossing closure and/or new railway line are progressed during the NP period, the implications must be fully considered and planned for.
+These interventions could threaten the character of Foxton as a village in a rural setting and may be a reason for the village focus to continue away from the A10, rather than an expansion of the settlement boundary to the north/over the other side of a re-routed A10, for example.
 On the other hand, Foxton Parish Council would not want to see the coherence of the village undermined by the re-routing of the A10.